mkumar73/beckernick.github.io/_posts/2016-10-17-neural-network-scratch.markdown

 At this point, we've finished with the feed-forward part of the model.
 We can take raw data, get the predictions from the model, and calculate the error (loss).
 What we haven't done is design a way to modify the weights, based on our predictions, that tries to reduce the loss on our next prediction with the updated weights.

 We do this by something called backpropagation.
 It's a very simple concept that's surprisingly difficult to wrap your head around mathematically at first.
-I spent a couple of days reading lecture notes and processing the math derivations until I was actually able to code it myself on any arbitrary network architecture.
+I spent a couple of days reading lecture notes and processing the math derivations until I was able to confidently code it myself on any arbitrary network architecture.

 ## Backpropagation Discussion (Warning: Wall of Text)